AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/download-send.md

 The right-click option **[!UICONTROL Download data as CSV]** allows you to download a table of data or the data source of any visualization as a CSV.

-* From the header of any table, right-click **[!UICONTROL Download displayed data as CSV]**.
-This downloads the displayed data in the table as a CSV.
+* From the header of any table or visualization, right-click **[!UICONTROL Download data as CSV]**.
+This downloads the displayed data in the table or the underlying data source for a visualization as a CSV.
+Note: the Map visualization does not support this option.
 * If a selection is made in the table, the option will say **[!UICONTROL Download selection as CSV]**.
 Only the selection is downloaded with this option, as opposed to the full, displayed table.
-* From the header of any visualization, right-click **[!UICONTROL Download data as CSV]**.
-This  downloads the data source table for a visualization as a CSV.
-Note: the Map visualization does not support this option.

 ![](assets/download-data-viz.png)